allakulov/techlabs_flask_app/README.md

 # Cats vs Dogs Classifier

 Takes in the input as a list of animal names and creates a model which is later used for identifying the name of animal given it's picture .
-Currently, the list of animals taken are cats , dogs .
+Currently, the list of animals taken are cats and dogs .

 This project uses fastai utils in combination with bing-search api to download the images which are later used to train the cnn-classifier .

 ## Usage

-<pre><b>app.py</b>  is the web application developed using flask to make use of the trained model (<b>animals_prediction.pkl</b>) to predict the label of the uploaded image .  </pre>
+<p><b>app.py</b>  is the web application developed using flask to make use of the trained model (<b>animals_prediction.pkl</b>) to predict the label of the uploaded image .  <p>

 ```bash
 python app.py
 ```

-<pre> The application will be hosted in the following link  http://127.0.0.1:5000/ </pre>
+<p> The application will be hosted in the following link  http://127.0.0.1:5000/ <p>

 ## For Development